bruceravel/demeter/documentation/Athena/examples/data.rst

 Of course, :file:`fe.061` has already be aligned.
 If you select any other group by clicking on it in the group list, you will see that it it is not yet aligned.
-You can align the remaining groups by selecting each on in turn and clicking the :button:`Auto align,light` button --- but that seems tedious.
+You can align the remaining groups by selecting each on in turn and clicking the :button:`Auto align,light` button |nd| but that seems tedious.
 Much better to click the :button:`Align marked groups,light` button.
 Since all the groups are aligned, the automated alignment algorithm will be applied to each one in turn.